Symphony No. 2 (Mozart)

 The piece of music once known as Wolfgang Amadeus Mozart's Symphony No. 2 in B♭ major, K. 17, is now considered to be not by him, but by possibly his father, Leopold Mozart.
-This symphony has been given the number Anhang C 11.02 in the sixth edition of Ludwig Ritter von Köchel's catalogue of Mozart's music., and is now also catalogued as Eisen B♭ 6 in Cliff Eisen's catalogue of Leopold Mozart's symphonies.
+This symphony has been given the number Anhang C 11.02 in the sixth edition of Ludwig Ritter von Köchel's catalogue of Mozart's music, and is now also catalogued as Eisen B♭ 6 (LMV VII:B6) in Cliff Eisen's catalogue of Leopold Mozart's symphonies.
+It was written for 2 oboes, 2 horns in B♭, and a string section.

 The symphony is in four movements in the usual quick–slow–minuet–quick pattern: